Hubert

 }

-The Shadow DOM allows you to isolate the CSS and HTML in the component, so the styles don’t affect the rest of the page.
+Shadow DOM allows CSS and HTML to be isolated in the component, so the styles do not affect the rest of the page.

 class MyComponent extends HTMLElement {